Trauma and Psychotherapy

 Stages of Support, Safety, Education, and Stability

 Creating a safe, accepting, caring, and supportive therapeutic relationship is essential.
-Before any counseling work can be done on the issues related to the trauma, establishing safety is the primary goal of the psychotherapist.
-Safety also involves being able to prevent self- injury or being injured by others, and from being abused or from re-experiencing traumatic events.
+Before any individual counseling work can be done on the issues related to the trauma, establishing safety is the primary goal of the psychotherapist.
+Safety also involves being able to prevent self-injury or being injured by others, and from being abused or from re-experiencing traumatic events.
 Safety means that you are able to identify beliefs, feelings and actions that protect you and lead you to making good decisions about your life.
 The understanding, support and safety provides an environment that helps the patient tell the story about the initial trauma and its lingering effects.
-Education continues throughout the therapy and involves learning about the nature of trauma, reactions, flashbacks and memory work, trauma management, triggers, re-scripting of the trauma story, relapse prevention etc. Strengths, internal and external resources are identified and developed in order to enhance a sense of calmness, grounding, confidence, personal control, and stability which help address the helplessness, fear, and lack of integration associated with the trauma.
+Education continues throughout the individual therapy and involves learning about the nature of trauma, reactions, flashbacks and memory work, trauma management, triggers, re-scripting of the trauma story, relapse prevention etc. Strengths, internal and external resources are identified and developed in order to enhance a sense of calmness, grounding, confidence, personal control, and stability which help address the helplessness, fear, and lack of integration associated with the trauma.

-A clinical assessment at the beginning stage of counseling helps identify: current functioning and stressors, self-injury, early abuse or neglect, mental, emotional and physical regulation, family and social support, history of traumatic stress, important life history patterns, familial relational patterns, relationship and interpersonal functioning, core beliefs about self, others, and the world, symptom management, life and stress coping skills, strengths, and resources.
+A clinical assessment at the beginning stage of individual counseling helps identify: current functioning and stressors, self-injury, early abuse or neglect, mental, emotional and physical regulation, family and social support, history of traumatic stress, important life history patterns, familial relational patterns, relationship and interpersonal functioning, core beliefs about self, others, and the world, symptom management, life and stress coping skills, strengths, and resources.

 Stages of Recovery and Healing From Trauma